StrawberryBe/analytics.de-DE/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

 Releasedatum: **21.
 April 2016**

-* Das [!DNL AppMeasurement] [!DNL Activity Map]-Modul wurde in das [!DNL AppMeasurement]-Standardmodul integriert, sodass Sie nur noch eine [!DNL .js]-Datei referenzieren müssen.
-Außerdem ist [!DNL Activity Map]-Tracking standardmäßig aktiviert.
+* The [!DNL AppMeasurement] Activity Map module has been integrated in the [!DNL AppMeasurement] standard module, so that you only have to reference one [!DNL .js] file.
+Zusätzlich ist die Activity Map-Verfolgung standardmäßig aktiviert.
 (AN-112689)

 * Ein Kürzungsproblem wurde behoben, das durch die Reihenfolge der Abfragezeichenfolgenvariablen in [!DNL AppMeasurement] entstand, sodass *`pageURLRest`* zuletzt kommt.
 (AN-114647)